atlanticwave-sdx/sdx-docs/source/contributing.rst

 If you find a new issue, please consider reporting it.
 Be sure to include enough details for a developer to be able to reproduce the issue.

-Please check the existing issues, open and closed, before reporting an issue to see that if anyone else has already reported it.
+Be sure to check existing issues, open and closed, before reporting an issue to see that if anyone else has already reported it.

 Do you want to add a feature in AtlanticWave-SDX?
 Please create an issue for that too, and label it as an “enhancement”.
 Describe the